scottbez1/splitflap/README.md

 ## Mechanical
 The mechanical/structural components are made from laser-cut 3mm MDF or acrylic, and held together with M4 bolts and nuts.
 The design is parametric and built using OpenSCAD.
 See below for more info on rendering/modifying the design.

+You can view an interactive 3d model of the design [here](https://scottbez1.github.io/splitflap/embed.html?branch=fontExploration).

 The beta v2 mechanical design officially supports variants with 52 flaps (perfect for use with the new ["Epilogue" printed flaps](https://www.etsy.com/listing/1685633114/)) and 40 flaps.
 But you can always modify the design to customize it further.